What is loan to value ratio, and how does it impact your home loan interest rate?

 Book a call

-Lenders Mortgage Insurance is one of the most misunderstood costs in the home-buying process.
-Many borrowers assume it protects them if they cannot make their repayments.
+Lenders' Mortgage Insurance is one of the most misunderstood costs in the home-buying process.
+Many borrowers assume it protects them if they cannot make repayments.
 It does not.
-LMI is an insurance policy that protects the lender, not the borrower, in the event of default, where the sale of the property does not cover the outstanding debt.
+LMI protects the lender, not the borrower, if the sale of the property does not cover the outstanding debt.
+You pay the premium, but the cover is entirely for the lender's benefit.

 Can you avoid LMI with a high loan-to-value ratio?